Judicial Branch Legislation

 Per Nevada Revised Statute (NRS) 218D the Supreme Court may request the drafting of not more than 10 legislative measures including measures from the Commission on Judicial Discipline.
 Before submitting the measures they must be approved by the Supreme Court on behalf of the Judicial Department.

-The 10 measures submitted by the Supreme Court for the 2019 Legislation Session are:
+The measures submitted by the Supreme Court for the 2021 Legislative Session are:

-- AB14 - Revises provisions governing court orders for protection when certain children are involved.
-(BDR 5-499)
+- SB6 - Revises provisions governing orders for protection against high-risk behavior.

-- SB5 - Revises provisions relating to court rules of practice and procedure.
-(BDR 1-496)
+- SB42 - Revises provisions relating to certain court rules and decisions.